Is Weed Legal in Mexico?

 On Dec.
-11, 2006, Mexico launched its “war on drugs,” when troops were dispersed throughout the country.
+11, 2006, Mexico launched its “war on drugs,” when troops were dispersed throughout the country in an attempt to thwart drug cartels and their black market operations.
 It has been a bloody and costly campaign.
 Estimates range into the hundreds of thousands of dead, plus tens of thousands missing and abducted.
 The cost has been staggering, corruption remains rampant, and the cartels remain entrenched.

 to Be to Consume?

 In the wake of decisions in October 2018 by the Supreme Court of Justice of the Nation (SCJN) to strike down the country’s prohibition on recreational marijuana, Mexico may be on the doorstep of joining Canada and Uruguay as the third Western Hemisphere country to legalize all uses of cannabis nationally.
-However, despite the high court’s decision, recreational marijuana is not legal to possess or use, as prohibitions remain while the legislature considers how to update and draft new drug laws and regulations.
+However, despite the high court’s decision, recreational marijuana is not legal to possess or use, as prohibitions remain while Congress considers how to draft updated Mexico marijuana laws and regulations.

-Medical use of “pharmacological derivatives of marijuana,” but only products with less than one (1) percent THC, was legalized in 2017.
+A measure legalizing medical use of marijuana and its derivatives, but only products with less than 1 percent THC, was signed by former Mexican President Enrique Peña Nieto in June 2017.
 However, the regulations have yet to be enacted.
-Personal possession of up to five (5) grams, or 0.18 ounces, was decriminalized in 2009.
+Personal possession of up to 5 grams, or 0.18 ounces, was decriminalized in 2009.
 Commercial sales of cannabis remain illegal.